Isle of Wight

 Road (Highways Safety) related deaths

-Concerns summary The 60 mph speed limit on Cowleaze Hill is unsafe due to blind bends and cambers.
+Concerns summary (AI summary) The 60 mph speed limit on Cowleaze Hill is unsafe due to blind bends and cambers.
 There is a critical need to reconsider the speed limit and install appropriate road signage.

 John Day